-ember 31, 2016 January 2, 2016 Balance at beginning of Year \$ 5,604 \$ 8,130 Change in tax positions related to prior years 99 (1,953) Expiration of the Statute of Limitations (1,036) (573) Balance at end of year \$ 4,667 \$ 5,604
+ember 30, 2017 Dec ember 31, 2016 Balance at beginning of Year \$ 4,667 \$ 5,604 Change in tax positions related to current year 290 Change in tax positions related to prior years (198) 99 Change in tax positions due to settlement with tax authorities (1,949) Expiration of the Statute of Limitations (426) (1,036) Balance at end of year \$ 2,384 \$ 4,667

-In fiscal 2016, the Company's major taxing jurisdictions are U.S. (federal and state), Belgium, Brazil, Canada, China, France, Germany and the Netherlands.
-The Company is currently subject to federal and state examinations in the U.S. for tax years 2012 through 2014.
-The Company is also subject to regular examination by various foreign tax authorities.
+In fiscal 2017, the Company's major taxing jurisdictions are U.S. (federal and state), Belgium, Brazil, Canada, China, France, Germany and the Netherlands.
+The Company is subject to regular examination by various tax authorities.
 Although the final outcome of these examinations is not yet determinable, the Company does not anticipate that any of the examinations will have a significant impact on the Company's results of operations or financial position.
 The statute of limitations for the Company's major jurisdictions is open for varying periods, but is generally closed through the 2010 tax year.